SudoDotDog/Index/index.md

 Sudoo packages are some `JavaScript NPM` (some for `Dart`) packages.

-## Progress

-Currently only **65%** of package documents are indexed.
-Other package indexing and documenting are work in progress.

 ## Dictionary, Source and Document

 -   Table Ordered > [Table Ordered Dictionary](./table)